Thomas Jefferson Speaks to YOU,

 be informed”

-are more disposed to suffer, while evils are sufferable, than to right themselves by abolishing
+disposed to suffer, while evils are sufferable, than to right themselves by abolishing the forms to

 All tyranny needs to gain a foothold is for people of good conscience to remain silent.